GAMSAT Section 3 - How To Prepare In 2021

 If you want a good science textbook my advice is to get a good A level or high school textbook for biology, chemistry and physics.

-First of all it will probably be cheaper than those "special gamsat science books".
+First of all it will probably be much cheaper than those "special gamsat science books".

 Secondly they're produced to a much higher standard than the prep company versions.